gdinesh012/onemcp/README.md

 Discover available tools with optional filtering and pagination.
 Uses **fuzzy matching** to handle typos and small variations.

 **Arguments:**
-- `query` (optional) - Search term to filter by name or description (supports fuzzy matching for typos)
+- `query` (optional) - Search term to filter by name or description.
+Must be a single word for fuzzy matching (e.g., "browser", "navigate", "screenshot")
 - `category` (optional) - Filter by category (e.g., "browser", "filesystem")
 - `detail_level` (optional) - Level of detail to return:
   - `"names_only"` - Just tool names and categories (minimal tokens)